For Starters, Waffle Batter Should be Considerably Thinner Than Pancake Batter.

-If all else fails, thin out the batter by adding more liquid ingredients.
+If all else fails, before you cook waffles, thin out the batter by adding more liquid ingredients.
 Just be sure not to add too much, or you'll end up with fully cooked waffles that are extremely runny.

 For many people, pancakes and waffles are the quintessential breakfast foods.
 They are somewhat similar, consisting of a batter made from flour, milk, eggs, and baking powder, which is then cooked on a hot grill or waffle iron.
 You can also use egg whites instead of whole eggs.

-However, one key difference between the two is the batter's consistency.
+However, one key difference between the two is the waffle batter consistency vs pancake mix consistency.
 Pancake batter is typically thin and runny, while waffle batter is thick and dense.
 There are pros and cons to both consistencies.

 Thinner batters tend to result in light and fluffy pancakes, while thicker batters produce crisp waffles on the outside but fluffy on the inside.
 Ultimately, it comes down to personal preference.

-Some people prefer thin and crispy waffles, while others prefer thick and fluffy waffles.
+Some people prefer thin and crispy waffles, while others prefer a thick and fluffier waffle.
 There is no right or wrong answer, so it ultimately comes down to what you like best.

 A few things that can make waffles not crispy.
 One is if the batter is too thick.
 Thin batter will make them dense and chewy rather than light and fluffy.
 Another reason can be if the waffle iron isn't hot enough, causing the batter to spread too thin, resulting in a denser waffle.